Crash Team Racing: Sales

 In the first full month of its release, Crash Team Racing was the third highest selling PlayStation game and tenth best-selling home and handheld console game in the United States.
 It remained on the best selling home and handheld console game list the following month.
 Overall, the game sold 1.9 million units in the United States and over 300,000 units in Japan.
 As a result of its success, the game was re-released for the Sony Greatest Hits line-up in 2000 and for the Platinum Range on January 12, 2001.

 Legacy

+The success of Crash Team Racing, combined with that of Mario Kart, inspired a kart racing game boom in the early 2000s; Jason Rubin noted that Naughty Dog was pitched wrestling-themed kart games twice by different publishers.
 A follow-up titled Crash Nitro Kart was released in 2003 for the PlayStation 2, Xbox, GameCube, Game Boy Advance and N-Gage and was the first game in the Crash Bandicoot series to feature full motion video.